ddx32/portfolio-web/public/_cv.md

 ### Skills

 * **Front-end code**
-	I code **mobile first**, lightweight sites that push the limits of what's implemented in targeted browsers.
+	I code **mobile first**, lightweight sites that work well across devices and conditions.
-	I'm a daily user of jQuery & trying to favor vanilla JS wherever possible. **SASS, LESS, NPM and Gulp** help me with code organization, package management and optimized delivery.
+	Interactivity done with jQuery & vanilla js. **SASS, LESS, NPM and Gulp** help me with code organization, package management and optimized delivery. **Bootstrap** components can help, too.

 * **Design**
 	My experience covers the complete design process from **sketches** and **wireframes** to iteration of high fidelity prototypes based on client feedback.
-	I use **Sketch** + Affinity Designer for design & illustrations.
-I have 10+ years of Photoshop experience + proficiency in almost all Adobe CC products.
+	**Sketch** + Affinity Designer for design & illustrations, have 10+ years of Photoshop experience + proficiency in almost all Adobe CC products.

 * **Back-end**
 	I've deployed back-end code that adheres to the principles of MVC, OOP and DRY.
-	My background is in PHP & MySQL – I have years of experience using **Wordpress API** and **Nette Framework** creating both simple and complex sites.
+	My background is in PHP & MySQL – I have years of experience using **Wordpress API** and **Nette Framework** for both static sites and simple web apps.

 ------